B1G picks: Four 20-plus-point spreads. Who will cover?

 Minnesota at Colorado -2: Give the two, take the Buffs.

 Purdue at Notre Dame -7: This'll be close.
-Give me the seven points and the Boilers.
+Give me the seven points and the Boilers--who may win.

 Kent State at Iowa -22.5: Too many points for a pedestrian Iowa offense.
 I want the Golden Flashes and 22.5 points.